qred/qred-mcp-proxy/docker/mcp_oauth/mcp_oauth.md

 ## Client Configuration

 MCP clients should use OAuth discovery to automatically find endpoints.
-The OAuth sidecar provides client-specific endpoints based on automatic detection:
+The OAuth sidecar provides unified endpoints for all client types:

-### For Claude Code
+### For All MCP Clients
 ```json
 {
   "server_url": "http://your-mcp-server/mcp",